 Often mistaken for Monarchs is the Red Admiral Butterfly (Vanessa atalanta).
 Red Admiral caterpillars prefer plants in the Nettle family (not exactly something you want to encourage in the yard) but have also been known to eat Hops (Humulus).
 Hops is a fast-growing vine that will quickly grow up a trellis, pergola, or arbor, even in shade.
 And you can get into home brewing while you’re at it.
 Maybe we should start a movement: Beer for Butterflies.
 But with or without the host plants in your yard, Red Admirals seem to show up in large numbers.
 Probably because there is always someone not pulling their weeds.

 Even more similar to the Monarch is the Viceroy Butterfly (Basilarchia archippus).
 Adult Monarchs retain the toxicity of milkweed sap from their juvenile diet.
 Birds know to leave any butterfly that is black and orange alone.
-The Viceroy butterfly is especially tricky, because the adults look exactly like a Monarch, but smaller and with a single black line on the hind wings that runs perpendicular to the other black stripes.
+The Viceroy butterfly is especially tricky because the adults look similar to a Monarch, but they are smaller and have single black line on the hind wings that runs perpendicular to the other black stripes.
 Viceroy Caterpillars need host plants that are very common in the butterfly world: Willow, Poplars/Aspens, Apples, Cherries, and Plums.
-In fact, Doug Tallamy, University of Delaware professor and author of “Bringing Nature Home”, says that, along with oaks, these are the best trees for native caterpillars, supporting hundreds of species of butterflies and moths.
+In fact, Doug Tallamy, University of Delaware professor and author of “Bringing Nature Home” and "Nature’s Best Hope", says that, along with oaks, these are the best trees for native caterpillars, supporting hundreds of species of butterflies and moths.

 Though all these butterflies and their caterpillars are considered common, I don’t think there is anything common about the feeling I get when I’m toiling away in the yard, sweat burning my eyes, and I look up to see a Monarch taking a rest on my flowers.
 Or when I’ve had a particularly bad day and see a Swallowtail glide past me as I walk through the nursery parking lot to my car.
 They look so delicate, yet are tough and resilient.
 Buffeted by wind and elements, they are just trying to survive in this crazy world.
 The least I can do is provide a nice home for their kids to grow up in.